Comment on a planning application

 Comments on non-planning matters, such as the effect on property values, loss of a view or commercial/business competition can't be considered.

-Comments of objection or support must be made in writing within 21 days of the date of the neighbour notification or newspaper advert (whichever is latest).
+Comments of objection or support must be made in writing either within 21 days of the date of the neighbour notification or before the end of the newspaper advert period (where applicable).
 If comments are late or are only made on non-planning grounds, they will not be accepted.
-You can:

 You can also: